Luke Littler says ‘world has gone mad’ following rise to stardom

 He did it by making a splash in the Middle East as well, firing a nine-dart finish in his quarter-final win before beating former world champions Gerwyn Price and Michael van Gerwen on his way to the title.

-Life has changed immeasurably for Littler over the last couple of months, none more so than him being the star attraction in Bahrain.
+Life has changed immeasurably for Littler over the last couple of months, none more so than him being the star attraction in Bahrain, while he met his Manchester United heroes earlier this week during a visit to their Carrington training ground.

 “I was happy to go out to Bahrain and win it,” he said.
 “It was a good experience, it was different to Ally Pally, you could hear everything in the crowd and it was good to see so many youngsters at the live draw.